-- Work with the watershed management structure in the metro area on issues that transcend watershed organization boundaries to prepare water management plans that promote the protection and restoration of local and regional water resources (lakes, rivers, streams, wetlands and groundwater). - Provide technical and financial assistance to local governments and other partners on water issues and water management activities. - Facilitate discussions on regional water issues that transcend community or watershed organization boundaries. - Provide technical information to watershed organizations on practices to use and incorporate into their plans that protect water quality for water supply sources. - Support educational efforts through partnership opportunities with agricultural communities in the region and collar counties on watershed issues.
+- Work with the watershed management structure in the metro region on issues that transcend watershed organization boundaries to prepare water management plans that promote the protection and restoration of local and regional water resources (lakes, rivers, streams, wetlands and groundwater). - Provide technical and financial assistance to local governments and other partners on water issues and water management activities. - Facilitate discussions on regional water issues that transcend community or watershed organization boundaries. - Provide technical information to watershed organizations on practices to use and incorporate into their plans that protect water quality for water supply sources. - Support educational efforts through partnership opportunities with agricultural communities in the region and collar counties on watershed issues.

-• Met Council staff will adopt an adaptive management approach ("plan-do-study-check") to ensure our water policies are prioritized, targeted, measurable, and effective at improving the region's water quality.

-- Met Council staff will lead regional 'One Water' investigatory task forces to explore and address regionally significant contaminants of emerging concern.
-They will establish a process to track Emerging Contaminants, assess their likely threat to waters in our region, develop a decision-tree of when to initiate monitoring and assessments of these contaminants, and do follow up actions. - Include watershed organization and city/township staff on the taskforce to provide the local perspective. - Establish current understanding and provide recommendations for next steps - Create regional outreach and education to share with local units of government to modify behaviors towards pollutant generation, as appropriate. - Partner with local entities to reduce the prevalence of contaminant (alternative chemicals, legislative action, bans, etc.) - Sponsor or promote activities or events (e.g., prescription drop-off locations) - Through the review process for comprehensive plans, local water plans, and watershed management plans, Met Council staff will make water resources management a critical part of land use decisions, planning protocols and procedures.
-This will ensure these plans are making progress toward achieving state and regional goals for protection and restoration of water resources. - o Encourage pollution prevention/protection actions for Priority Waters - Promote stormwater best practices including the guidance of MDH and MPCA about limiting infiltration in wellhead protection areas - Encourage the utilization of retrofit stormwater management in urban public areas to reduce volume - Protect habitat and open spaces - The Met Council will partner with universities and other research organizations to participate in surface, drinking, and wastewater contamination research in the region's/Council's interest: - Contaminants of concern (PFAS, nutrients, chloride, emerging contaminants, etc.) - Stormwater ponds as a source of phosphorus partner with communities to develop mitigation strategies for affected ponds. - The Met Council will reduce pollutant sources (ex.
-Chlorides, PFAS) in metro water by supporting restrictions, bans, or limited liability legislation for statute consideration to reduce excessive usage of detrimental chemicals. - The Met Council will work towards securing funds to provide targeted grants to promoting regional water quality: - Protection of Priority Waters and Critical Watersheds - Urban stormwater management - Agricultural best management practices - Chloride best management practices for residential, commercial, agricultural, and industrial purposes. - Improved water softener efficiency grants - Met Council staff will create resources and tools to promote best land use practices for communities and watersheds across the metro.
-Such as:
+- Met Council staff will adopt an adaptive management approach ("plan-do-study-check") to ensure our water policies are prioritized, targeted, measurable, and effective at improving the region's water quality. - Met Council staff will lead regional task forces to help us best explore and address regionally significant contaminants of emerging concern.
+They could establish a process to track Emerging Contaminants, assess their likely threat to waters in our region, or develop a decision-tree of when to initiate monitoring and assessments of these contaminants and do follow up actions. - Include watershed organization and city/township staff on the taskforce to provide the local perspective. - Establish current understanding and provide recommendations for next steps. - Create regional outreach and education to share with local units of government to modify behaviors towards pollutant generation, as appropriate. - Partner with local entities to reduce the prevalence of contaminant (alternative chemicals, legislative solutions, etc.). - Sponsor or promote activities or events (e.g., prescription drop-off locations). - Through the review process for comprehensive plans, local water plans, and watershed management plans, Met Council staff will make water resources management a critical part of land use decisions, planning protocols and procedures.
+This will ensure these plans are making progress toward achieving state and regional goals for protection and restoration of water resources. - Encourage pollution prevention/protection actions for Priority Waters - Promote stormwater best practices including the guidance of MDH and MPCA about limiting infiltration in wellhead protection areas - Encourage the utilization of retrofit stormwater management in urban public areas to reduce volume - Protect habitat and open spaces - The Met Council will partner with universities and other research organizations to participate in surface, drinking, and wastewater contamination research in the region's/Council's interest: - Contaminants of concern (PFAS, nutrients, chloride, emerging contaminants, etc.) - Stormwater ponds as a source of phosphorus partner with communities to develop mitigation strategies for affected ponds. - The Met Council will support reductions of pollutant sources (chlorides, PFAS, etc.) to metro water, including as appropriate through legislative solutions. - The Met Council will work towards securing funds to provide targeted grants to promoting regional water quality: - Protection of Priority Waters and Critical Watersheds - Urban stormwater management - Agricultural best management practices - Chloride best management practices for residential, commercial, agricultural, and industrial purposes. - Improved water softener efficiency grants

-- Encourage bee-lawns and other no-mow, anti-erosion, low fertilizer lawn alternatives - Connect developers and watershed organizations early in the development process to plan proactively around water. - Proactively create regional stormwater treatment and storage up front for phased redevelopment plans (Like Allianz field). - Encourage communities to have stormwater requirements for redevelopment of single-family properties (some communities exempt single- family redevelopment from doing any stormwater management).
+- Met Council staff will create resources and tools to promote best land use practices for communities and watersheds across the metro.
+Such as: - Encourage bee-lawns and other no-mow, anti-erosion, low fertilizer lawn alternatives - Connect developers and watershed organizations early in the development process to plan proactively around water. - Encourage proactive creation of regional stormwater treatment and storage up front for phased redevelopment plans (e.g., Allianz field). - Encourage communities to have stormwater requirements for redevelopment of single-family properties (some communities exempt single- family redevelopment from doing any stormwater management).